The Electron

 collimated beam of cathode rays was aimed along the length of a very low pressure

 glass discharge tube.
-After emerging from the hole in the anode,
+After emerging from the hole in the anode, the beam passed

 through a thin slit, between a pair of vertical coils and, finally, between the horizontal